mahmoud/lithoxyl/docs/sensible.rst

     | **process_id**        | The integer process ID.
 See :func:`os.getpid`.                 | ``19828``                                     |
     +-----------------------+----------------------------------------------------------------+-----------------------------------------------+

+There can be some subtle nuances when designing your log structure.
+For instance, when choosing which message to use for an event, you almost certainly want **event_message**, which works equally well with all event types, including begin, end, comment, and warn.

 Timestamp fields
 ~~~~~~~~~~~~~~~~

-Timestamps are so important to logging, especially structured logging, that they get a table of their own:
+Timestamps are so important to logging, especially structured logging,
+that they get a table of their own:

     +-------------------------------+----------------------------------------------------------------+-------------------------------------+
     | Name                          | Description                                                    | Example                             |